 (1) A trade mark may be limited wholly or in part to any combination of colours and any such limitation shall be taken into consideration by the tribunal having to decide on the distinctive character of the trade mark.

 (2) So far as a trade mark is registered without limitation of colour, it shall be deemed to be registered for all colours.

-In cases where colour does not create a distinct feature it is preferred that no colour specification should be provided as it would be registered for all colours, which expands the protection cover.
-A colour specific logo is usually not the first trademark that should be filed.t is better for applicants filing their first trademark to file a word mark which allows the owner to use his/her trademark logo in any font or style.
-Filing of logo can be followed after a word mark is filed or can also be filed simultaneously with the word mark.
-If the logo is registered under a specific colour or combination of certain colours, then it gets registered specifically under those colours only and may cause trouble in case litigation arises.
-While if the application is done in black and white, you can freely choose any colour in practical use.
+In cases where colour does not create a distinct feature, it is preferred that no colour specification should be provided as it would be registered for all colours, which expands the protection cover.
+A colour-specific logo is usually not the first trademark that should be filed.t is better for applicants filing their first trademark to file a word mark which allows the owner to use his/her trademark logo in any font or style.
+The filing of a logo can be followed after a word mark is filed or can also be filed simultaneously with the word mark.
+If the logo is registered under a specific colour or combination of certain colours, then it gets registered specifically under those colours only and may cause trouble in case of litigation arises.
+If the application is done in black and white, you can freely choose any colour for practical use.

 On the other hand, more than in any other jurisdiction, in India, colour and colour schemes play a crucial role in distinguishing a product or a service.
-As India is such a diverse country with various languages, colour and colour schemes becomes the eminent factor through which products/services are often identified.
+As India is such a diverse country with various languages, colour and colour schemes become eminent factors through which products/services are often identified.

-LegalWiz.in is leading online legal service provider committed in offering simplified and hassle-free solutions to businesses and corporates at PAN India level.
+LegalWiz.in is a leading online legal service provider committed to offering simplified and hassle-free solutions to businesses and corporates at the PAN India level.
 From company registration to trademark protection, we make managing and protecting the business simpler.
 LegalWiz.in is one step solution for all businesses.

 LegalWiz.in can help you with brand name registration in India online at an affordable cost.
 If you are seeking assistance from experts to register your mark or have any other concerns regarding intellectual property protection feel free to get in touch with our expert at email@example.com.